nextflow-io/training/docs/nf_templates/9_sync.md

 The template evolves as the ecosystem evolves.

-New templates are release semi-regularly and the nf-core tooling helps incorporate these changes through syncs with the `TEMPLATE` branch.
+New templates are released semi-regularly and the nf-core tooling helps incorporate these changes through syncs with the `TEMPLATE` branch.

 To keep nf-core pipelines up to date with improvements in the main template, we use a method of synchronisation with the `TEMPLATE` branch.